Customizing Flows

 - Designers who care about the flow, not the code

-You can override how Steps look in Workbench with custom React components.
+You can override how Steps look in the iii development console with custom React components.

 Custom UI for Steps